 - Official transcripts of all postsecondary education including evidence of bachelor’s degree; directly to Marymount University's Office of Graduate Enrollment Services, 2807 N. Glebe Road, Arlington, VA 22207, or via an online delivery system to firstname.lastname@example.org

 - Official GRE General Test scores (including the Analytical Writing score) - Institution Code is 5405

 - Two recommendations that speak directly to the applicant’s academic and interpersonal skills

-- Personal statement (maximum of 500 words) describing the applicant’s background and motivation for entering the field of study
+- Personal statement (minimum of 500 words) describing the applicant’s background and motivation for entering the field of study

 To be admitted to this program, students are admitted to one program and must meet the application requirements for each program’s admissions requirements.
 Students who are admitted from the Forensic and Legal Psychology program can begin classes in the clinical mental health counseling program only after completing 18 Forensic and Legal Psychology program credits and must plan to begin classes in the Clinical Mental Health Counseling program in the fall semester immediately following being accepted into the program.
 Student who are admitted from the Clinical Mental Health Counseling program can begin classes in the Forensic and Legal Psychology program only after completing 40 Clinical Mental Health Counseling program credits.

 For university coursework completed outside the U.S., an official course-by-course evaluation of your transcript is required from an evaluation agency with NACES

 or Educational Credentials Evaluators

 Students for whom English is a second language must submit a recent official score from the TOEFL of 96, IELTS of 6.5, or PTE Academic exam of 58, or documentation of program completion at one of Marymount University’s language partners.
 For complete information about International Admissions Guidelines and language partner programs, please click here.